When used with spermicide, the cervical cap helps prevent pregnancy. Among various benefits, the cervical cap:

 - Have vaginal or cervical abnormalities that interfere with the fit, placement or retention of the cervical cap

-- Have vaginal bleeding or a vaginal, cervical or pelvic infection
+- Have vaginal bleeding or a vaginal, cervical or pelvic injury or infection

-- Have a history of pelvic inflammatory disease, toxic shock syndrome, cervical cancer, third-degree uterine prolapse, uterine tract infections, or vaginal or cervical tissue tears
+- Have a history of pelvic inflammatory disease; toxic shock syndrome; uterine, cervical or vaginal cancer; uterine tract infections; or vaginal or cervical tissue tears

 - Recently gave birth or had a miscarriage or an abortion

 - Hatcher RA, et al. Contraceptive Technology.
 20th ed.
 New York, N.Y.: Ardent Media; 2011:249.